-The annual membership fee of \$15.00 is added to your first term's invoice.
+The annual membership fee of \$15.00 paid for on enrolment.
 This is not to be confused with joining the Management Committee.
 Only 7 parents/community members form the Management Committee.

 The money raised from membership fees goes directly to training for Management Committee members.